History of AEK Athens F.C.: 1959–60 season

-1960–61 season, part I
+1960–61 season

-AEK continued this season with Tryfon Tzanetis in the technical leadership, who was officially hired in January.
+AEK began the season under Tryfon Tzanetis, who was officially appointed in January.
 However, Aurednik remained in the club alongside the former player Christos Ribas.
-Spyros Pomonis was promoted from the academies, while Giannis Kanakis retired after 12 years of service.
-A series of incidents with the referees prevented AEK from claiming the league and in combination with some bad results, led in Aurednik stepping down as the manager of the club.
+Spyros Pomonis was promoted from the academies.
+A series of incidents with referees, combined with a number of poor results, prevented AEK from challenging for the title and led to Aurednik stepping down as manager.
+Tzanetis' third spell in charge did not change the team's fortunes, as AEK finished fourth.
+The roster was strengthened with the arrival of Stelios Skevofilakas.
+Kostas Nestoridis successfully defended his title as the top scorer of the league, for a third consecutive season.